Frequently Asked Questions

 Can I call to check on my dog?

 Absolutely yes, we encourage our clients to call and check in.

 What do you do if a pet becomes sick or injured during their stay?

 We will contact you right away, then call your vet.
 If urgent, we will run your pet straight to your vet while one of our staff contacts you and your vet to let them know we are on our way.

 Am I responsible for my vet bills if my dog needs veterinary service during their stay?

 Yes.
 Since we promise to do everything possible to provide a safe and healthy environment, we ask our clients to pay their own vet bills when they sign our release of liability.
 All clients have to assume the risk involved in socializing dogs.
-Dog fights can happen at any time for any reason and sometimes can happen for no apparent reason at all.
+Dog fights can happen at any time for any reason, and sometimes can happen for no apparent reason at all.
+Injuries can also occur by pure accident while dogs are playing.
 We promise to do everything we can to prevent fights, quickly separate any fights that may happen and not let the dogs involved socialize together again.